 This is Charlie’s last line of the film.
 Kind of hinting at the beginning when he says, “I feel infinite” at his first time being in the tunnel.
 Being in the tunnel and listening to “Heroes” by David Bowie, which in the movie is dubbed “the tunnel song.”
 It makes him feel free and like anything is possible.
 It’s in this moment he forgets his reality and just enjoys being in the present.

-Hope you enjoyed this list!
+There is nothing better than when a good book turns into more creative works like the great art film like The Perks of Being A Wallflower.
+Hope you enjoyed this great film and our list!
 Feel free to drop your favorite quotes and moments from “The Perks of Being a Wallflower” in the comment section.